chaithadon/blog/README.md

 # Blog
-The Official L&amp;P Hosting Blog.
+The Official L&amp;P Hosting Blog &middot; Made with the help of Bootstrap.
-© L&P 2015 - All Rights Reserved.